urbantreelion/ece350-lab-manual/_lab3/FM-receiver-simulation.md

 ## Objectives

 This part of the lab is a guide to receiving FM signal waveforms.
-Youwill:
+You will:

 - learn the theory and equations of FM signals, power spectra, bandwidths, and FM demodulation